Skip to main content

 Production signing

-When you’re ready to sign and broadcast, enable OWS with the full band set:
+When you’re ready to sign and broadcast, enable the sign and broadcast bands with the full band set:

 Next Steps